stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 Each transmitter is assigned a random ID (this is handled by the Multi-protocol TX Module) based on this ID one of 362880 possible channel sequences is used for the frequency hopping.
 The hopping pattern algorithm ensures that each hop moves at least 9 channels from the previous channel.
 One packet is sent every 3 - 4 milliseconds (depending on options chosen), changing channels with each packet.
 All 45 channels are used equally.

-The CABELL_V3 protocol can be configured to send between 4 and 16 RC channels, however this receiver software is currently only capable of outputting up to 8 channels via PWN.
-This is because only 8 channels were conveniently laid out on the Arduino Pro Mini.
+This RX software accepts 8 channels, which are conveniently located on the Arduino Nano or Pro Mini.

 I recommend reducing the number of channels as much as possible based on what your model requires.
 Fewer channels will use a smaller packet size, which improves transmission reliability (fewer bytes sent means less opportunity for errors).